arorakarnika/Comp-Org/README.md

 # Description

-A repository for assignments completed as part of JHU's Cmputer Organization class, Summer 2023.
+A repository for assignments completed as part of JHU's Computer Organization class, Summer 2023.

 # Bash Utils